dustinpfister/blog_posts/_posts/threejs-normal-map.md

 ## 3 - Animation loop example

 In order to gain a better sense of what kind of effect the normal map has to the surface of a mesh I am going to want to make some kind of animation loop, and change some values over time.
 I could change things like the position of the point light that I am using, or rotate the cube.
 However I am thinking that it is the texture that I am using for the normal map that should be changing over time to see what the effect is when I change rgb values used when drawing to the canvas.

+So for this example I started out with my basic example, but I made some changes so that I can call the draw method over and over again in a loop rather than just once, and being done with it.
+So my create canvas texture helper function now returns an object that contains the texture as a property of the object, and also references to the canvas element, and the 2d drawing context.

 ```js
 var createCanvasTexture = function (draw) {